hpdnnr7/AI-Mental-Wellness-Companion/README.md

 ## Features

+* Conversational AI
-* Conversational AI: Chat naturally with the bot, which responds based on mood and intent.
+  * Chat naturally with the bot, which responds based on mood and intent.

+* Mood Detection
-* Mood Analysis: Detects positive, neutral, or negative moods, including nuanced contrast statements.
+  * Tracks whether your messages are positive, neutral, or negative.

+* Mood Analytics

+  * Visualizes your mood trends over the current session.
+Shows the users:

+    * Current positive streak

+    * Dominant mood for the session
+      * Note: The Current Session Mood displays the most frequently occurring mood throughout the conversation, providing an at-a-glance summary of the overall emotional tone.

+    * Mood trend chart

+* Mood Visualization
-* Mood Visualization: Tracks your mood throughout the session and shows trends in a graph.
+  *  Tracks your mood throughout the session and shows trends in a graph.

+* Session Tracking
-* Session Tracking: Save conversations and mood stats to mood_history.txt.
+  *  Save conversations and mood stats to mood_history.txt.

+* Positive Streaks
-* Positive Streaks: Highlights your current positive streak messages for motivation.
+  *  Highlights your current positive streak messages for motivation.

+* Download Current Session
+  *Download a .txt file summarizing your current session, including:

+    * Number of messages

+    * Mood of each message

+    * Dominant mood for the session

 * Reset & Save: Easily reset the chat or save the session at any time.